getlago/lago-docs/docs/ingesting-events.md

 ### 4. The event `timestamp`
 The event timestamp is the date when the billing event occurs in your application and sent to Lago.
 This event must be a **[UNIX Timestamp](https://www.unixtimestamp.com/).** For instance, you could define `1650893379` for *Mon Apr 25 2022 13:29:39 GMT+0000* or `1651682217`for *Wed May 04 2022 16:36:57 GMT+0000*.

+**This `timestamp` is not mandatory to send the event**.
+If you do not specify a timestamp on your own, Lago automatically defines the reception date of the event as the event timestamp.

 ### 5. The event `properties`
 Event properties are useful to send more context in usage events.
 Moreover, they are also very useful when you need to aggregate a Billable metrics for `SUM`, `MAX` and `COUNT DISTINCT`.
 Event properties can be `strings`, `integers`, `floats`, `uuids` or `timestamps`.

 ## Idempotency and retries
+By using a unique `transaction_id`, can send events to Lago as much as you want without worrying about sending twice the same event.
+Duplicates will be ignored by our system.
+This ensures that your customers' usage is counted once.
+In case of duplicates, we guarantee that only one of the events will be ingested, and the other ones are ignored.

+In case you are not sure if an event has been ingested, we recommend you to send it multiple times (or to replay it).
+Once again, with the uniqueness of the `transaction_id`, your customers won't be badly affected.

 ## User action trigger or periodic trigger
 With Lago, you can define when you need to trigger events based on the actions your customers make in your application.